flukejones/DIYDoom/tutorial/README.md

 # Week 003 - Adding SDL
 Now that we have read some data from the WAD, we need to draw something on the screen, after all we are trying to make a game.
-The console windows are nice but it is text based (it can be hacked to draw graphics), but we need a window were we can draw some graphics.
+The console windows are nice, but it is text based (it can be hacked to draw graphics), but we need a window where we can draw some graphics.
 We can use windows APIs but that will add windows as a dependency for us, which I don’t want.
 This is where SDL comes in play.

 ## SDL
 SDL is a cross platform library to provide a hardware, and OS abstraction for multimedia components.
 In the previous Weeks, we would could have used SDL in opening and reading the WAD file, and endian conversion.